apivich-h/apivich-h.github.io/_posts/misc/2000-01-01-interesting-videos.md

 - **[A heavier rendition of _Georgia_ by Phoebe Bridgers](https://www.youtube.com/watch?v=So3M1zFnUasc)**.
 There are two officially (?) released versions of _Georgia_, but I may just prefer this one over the other two.

 - **[Lucy Dacus' _Night Shift_, performed by boygenius](https://youtu.be/QuRuSP7hhU0)**.
 Lucy Dacus is one of the members of boygenius, and seeing one of her songs being performed (hesitant to say cover here) is indeed very interesting.
+Even more interesting that it's Phoebe Bridgers doing vocals.
+There are also videos of Lucy Dacus singing _Good News_ and Julien Baker singing _Motion Sickness_, so you should also go watch those.

+- Since we're talking about Lucy Dacus, [here is her performing Nonbeliever](https://youtu.be/dcWtRRMpveE).

 - **[boygenius live at Brooklyn Steel](https://www.youtube.com/watch?v=faJSZGg3xgY)**.
 Just the boys playing through their EP.
 Such a good performance.